-Assuming you didn't die after the last post, here's the next section --from tenth grade through today!
-I'll see you again Saturday for a post about rejection letters.
+Assuming you didn't die after the last post, here's the next section--from tenth grade through today!
 Yay!

-Today, I'm going to post something I've never really shown anyone before.
+Today, I'm going to post something I've never shown anyone before.

-Starting in the middle of high school, I started this list of every achievement I'd ever done, both for college application stuff and resumes, and also because this one guy kind of spurred me to wanting to make a list of why in the world I was awesome enough that he shouldn't bother me.
+Starting in the middle of high school, I've written this list of every achievement I've ever done, both for college applications and resumes and also because this one guy kind of made me want to make a list of why in the world I was too awesome for him to bother me.

-So I'm going to post this list up here for you, sort of a history of my life along with a list of my achievements.
-It's pretty long, so I'll have two consecutive posts covering this.
-If you do actually read this, and decide to feel jealous or something, remember, this is all the good stuff.
-I never bothered to write down all the bad stuff... well, not in a list anyway.
-I do have a lot of diaries, though, covering just about everything that's ever happened to me.
+So I'm going to post this list for you as sort of a history of my life along with a list of my achievements.
+It's pretty long, so I'll have two consecutive posts covering it.
+If you do read this and decide to feel jealous or something, remember, this is just all the good stuff.

-Here it is: another writing rant, this time about tropes and other common story elements that I find problematic, because they're overdone, ethically questionable, or have a tendency to negatively affect the quality of a book.
+Here it is: another writing rant, this time about tropes and other common story elements that I find overdone, ethically questionable, or likely to negatively affect the quality of a book.
 Some of these are more of a personal preference, but they're all things I'd like to see less of!

 (Usually, with love triangles, the girl is the one who has to make the choice.
 But don't make the mistake of thinking that if a guy is the center of the triangle, it's better.)

-So it's time for the master tour.
+Now it's time for the master tour.
 Keep in mind, these contents change, often.
-Twice a year at the least.
-Books are organized alphabetically by author's first name.
-That'll probably change too.
+The books are organized alphabetically by author's first name, which will probably change too.

-The one opinion I remember having in the past, way long ago in elementary school and such, was that Newbery Book Award winners stunk.
-The Newbery Award focuses on children's books, and it grants one Medal, and a few Honors, to a set of books each year, focusing on "original creative works from American literature."
-When I was still reading (and writing) only specifically children's books, not YA, this was the one award I was super-aware of, probably mostly because my mom made a point out of buying the Newbery Medal winners all the time.
+The one opinion I remember having in the past, way back in elementary school, was that Newbery Book Award winners stunk.
+The Newbery Award grants one Medal, and a few Honors, to a set of children's books each year, focusing on "original creative works from American literature."
+When I was still reading (and writing) books that fit in its category (not YA), this was the one award I was super-aware of, probably mostly because my mom made a point of buying Newbery Medal winners all the time.

 She asked me once if I thought I'd win a Newbery someday.
 My answer was an unquestionable NO. Why?
 Because they would never consider my books worthy of their award, especially since they seem intent on picking books I absolutely hated.

-So, I really like movie trailers.
-A lot.
-I guess that's almost a given seeing how much I imagine the movies/trailers for my own novels.
-Some people get really annoyed with movie trailers and refuse to watch them, or just grumble during the theatre screening.
-But I like to have all those story snippets in my head, to get the images, the mood, the combination of the music and the words.
+I really like movie trailers.
+I guess that's a given seeing how much I imagine the trailers for my own novels.
+Some people find them annoying and refuse to watch them or just grumble during the theater screenings.
+But I like to have all those story snippets in my head and to see the images, the mood, the combination of the music and the words.
 I guess it's like the music video thing, but with a longer story.

-So now I'm going to analyze some movie trailers, some old and some newer, like the cool person I am.
+So I thought today I'd analyze some movie trailers like the cool person I am.

-I've been nominated by dear Julia.
-This blog and I are now "versatile!"
+I've been nominated for this by dear Julia.
+This blog is now versatile!
 Cool story.
-Problem is, once again, Jules stole all the people I could have nominated for this, which means it's a dead end with me.
+The problem is, once again, Jules stole all the people I could have nominated, which means this post is a dead end.
 Whoo-hoo!
-So I'll just answer the questions and be on my way.
+So I'll just put it up and be on my way.

-I've got to tell you seven things about myself.
-Oh dear.
-On top of the 50 I've already done?
+I've got to tell you seven things about myself, on top of the 25 + 25 I've already done.
 Hmm.
-Seven things...

-1) I discovered Doctor Who just a couple weeks ago, beginning with the Ninth Doctor, and I have not been able to stop watching it since.
-It's killing me.
-I'm sitting in my room bleeding out (by which I mean bawling) because too many people leave/die/whatever on this show, but it's too beautiful for me to stop.
+1) I tried out Doctor Who a couple weeks ago, beginning with the Ninth Doctor, and I have not been able to stop watching it since.
+I'm sitting in my room emotionally bleeding out because too many people leave/die on this show, but it's too beautiful for me to stop.
 I'm up til the wee hours of the morning watching it.
 I keep talking in a British accent.
 I can't get the theme song out of my head.
-It's terrible and wonderful and my gosh make it stop.
+It's terrible and wonderful and my gosh make it stop but also don't!